 Of course it fucking takes forever.
-Evolving from being a whiny little bitch into being a fucking man takes time.
+Evolving from being a whiny little bitch into being a better man takes a LONG TIME.

 We live in a culture of instant gratification.
 Everyone wants the results without having to put in any of the work, but do you know what?